chpc-tech-eval/scc/tutorial3/README.md

 Intel oneAPI Toolkits provide a comprehensive suite of development tools that span various programming models and architectures.
 These toolkits help developers optimize their applications for performance across CPUs, GPUs, FPGAs, and other accelerators, visit [Intel oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html) for more information.

-## Configure and Install Intel oneAPI Base and HPC Toolkits
+## Configure and Install Intel oneAPI Toolkits

 > [!CAUTION]
-> The Intel oneAPI Base and HPC Toolkits can provide considerable improvements of your benchmarking results.
+> The Intel oneAPI Toolkits can provide considerable improvements of your benchmarking results.
 However, they can be tricky to install and configure.
 You are advised to skip this section if you have fallen behind the pace recommended by the course coordinators.
 Skipping this section will *NOT* stop you from completing the remainder of the tutorials.

-You will need to install and configure Intel's oneAPI Base Toolkit which includes Intel's optimized Math Kernel Libraries and Intel's C/C++ Compilers.
-Additionally, you will also need to install Intel's HPC Toolkit which extends the functionality of the oneAPI Base Toolkit and includes Intel's optimized FORTRAN and MPI Compilers.
+You will need to install and configure Intel's oneAPI Base Toolkit which includes Intel's optimized Math Kernel Libraries, Intel's C/C++ Compilers and FORTRAN and MPI Compilers.

-You will be making use of the **2024-2** versions of the Intel oneAPI and HPC Toolkits.

 1. *Optionally* the following prerequisites and install dependencies, to make use of Intel's VTune Profiler for a graphical user interface.
    ```bash